Alex-nike/Luxembourg-job-accecisiblity/docs/problem_definition.md

 ### 3.3 Spatial Representation

-* **P+R locations**: All major facilities, digitized as point features
+* **P+R locations**: All major facilities, digitized as point features using open source map data.
+Major is defined by P+R points which have P+R in their name.
 * **Spatial units**: City quarters (polygon level)
-* **Destination representation**: Each business district is represented by a primary public transport stop within its corresponding quarter
+* **Destination representation**: Each business district stop is represented by the first public transport stop within its corresponding quarter that the comutter can get to withn the shortest time.
+The business districts themselves are quarters.

 ---